These are the most popular Easter candy brands on Amazon this year

 - Starburst Jelly Beans: 7%

 The moral of this data analysis?
-Peep haters gonna hate, but the colorful chick marshmallow sugar candy nonetheless reigns supreme on Easter.
+Peeps haters gonna hate, but the colorful chick marshmallow sugar candy nonetheless reigns supreme on Easter.